GeoscienceAustralia/ga_sar_workflow/insar/docs/RunningTheWorkflow.md

 ## Defining the stack ##

-To start processing we need to define "what" we intend to proces.
+To start processing we need to define "what" we intend to process.
 In very concise terms, this means defining all of the stack properties in `Stack.md` but for completeness we will describe the reasoning of appropriate settings below.

 The most basic details we will want to establish is what we want to name our stack, and what date range the stack is producing data for (note: if there's no immediate end date that's okay - the end date can be set to the latest date for which data is available and the stack can have new dates appended at a later date).